Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Websites

 6. Don’t Forget Your Credentials

 You can also post testimonials from existing patients who are thrilled with the care provided at your practice.
-This is especially effective if they include before and after photos.
+This is especially effective if they include before and after photos, which further convinces readers that you have one of the best dental marketing websites.
+Pictures can often speak louder than words.
 Smile San Diego does this with their testimonials, including video testimonials and professional reviews, as well as links where patients can easily leave their own reviews.

 8. Don’t Shy Away From Pricing Information

 Although few dentists include pricing on their website, the cost of dental procedures represents one of the most common searches for patients who are looking for a new dentist.
-Including estimated prices with the caveat that each case is different can immediately set you apart from competitors.
+For many, blog posts may be the only form of content marketing for dentists considered.
+However, including estimated prices with the caveat that each case is different can immediately set you apart from competitors.

-Many dentists don’t want to take time away from their patients to spend time writing website content, or they just simply aren’t professional writers.
-Outsourcing is a smart way to get high-quality dental content on your site and get your content marketing strategy to a rousing start.
-Get in touch with BKA Content today to learn more about our content offerings.
+However, not many dentists want to take time away from their patients to spend time writing website content.
+And sometimes, they just simply aren’t professional writers.
+Outsourcing is a smart way to get high-quality dental web content on your site and get your dental website marketing strategy to a rousing start.
+Get in touch with us today and learn more about our content services.